|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Lake Washington Shipyard, Houghton, Washington.
 Laid down February 20, 1941 for the U. S. Coast Guard (USCG) as a survey vessel.
-Launched January 11, 1942 sponsored by Eleanor Roosevelt Boettinger (granddaughter of U. S. President F. D. Roosevelt).
+Launched January 11, 1942 sponsored by Eleanor Roosevelt Boettinger (granddaughter of U. S. President F. D. Roosevelt and First Lady Eleanor Roosevelt).
 Completed August 31, 1942 and acquired by the U. S. Navy (USN) as USS Pathfinder (AGS-1) with Captain Bascom H. Thomas, USNR in command.

 Assigned to the U. S. Navy Hydrographic Office and made a shakedown cruise in the Puget Sound off Washington then to San Francisco.
 For the rest of the Pacific War, Pathfinder worked to survey coastlines and take soundings to create navigation maps to aid Allied amphibious landings and operations.

 On November 10, 1942 departed San Francisco to Pearl Harbor then across the Pacific via Ellice Islands (Tuvalu) arriving Funafuti Atoll on December 26, 1942.

 On April 7, 1943 while in the Tulagi Anchorage her gunners fired on attacking Japanese aircraft attacking the area and claimed two shot down.
 In late 1943, Pathfinder conducted surveys off the Treasury Islands, Bougainville, Green Island Atoll, Emirau Island.